Indiana Hoosiers men's basketball: Branch McCracken era (1938–1965)

 When Dean left for Stanford, the popular selection to succeed him was Branch McCracken.
 McCracken was another young alumnus and former player under Everett Dean.
 Because of his fast-breaking style of play, McCracken's teams would earn the nickname "Hurryin' Hoosiers".

 McCracken's first IU team was led by All-American Ernie Andres, later a McCracken basketball assistant.
-In McCracken's first year, the team finished 17–3, splitting games with both Purdue and eventual NCAA runnerup Ohio State.
+In McCracken's first year, the team finished 17–3, splitting games with both Purdue and eventual NCAA runner-up Ohio State.
 The following year the 1939–40 NCAA title team, led by All-American Marvin Huffman, would take Indiana to unprecedented success: an NCAA title and a record (at the time) 20 wins.
 The 20–3 record by that team would not be bested for another 13 years until broken again by Indiana.
 At their home court at The Fieldhouse, Indiana saw six perfect seasons including a 24-game unbeaten home winning streak from 1938 to 1941.
 In 1948, McCracken was responsible for recruiting Bill Garrett who became the first African American player in Big Ten varsity basketball history.

 The Hoosiers' 1952–53 NCAA title team – led by Bobby Leonard, Dick Farley, and three-time All-American Don Schlundt – won the Big Ten and went on to win the NCAA championship by defeating reigning champions Kansas by one point.
 The Hoosiers would again win the Big Ten the following season in 1953–54.
 Just a few years later the team won back-to-back conference championships in 1956–57 and 1957–58 behind the leadership of two-time All-American Archie Dees.
 A few years later the Hoosiers were led by two-time All-American Walt Bellamy, one of the few African-American players in college basketball at the time.

 In the fall of 1960 the Indiana Hoosiers football program was hit with devastating NCAA sanctions that impacted every varsity sport at the school, including basketball.
 Although the violations only occurred within the football program, all Hoosier varsity sports were barred from postseason play during the probationary period.
 The sanctions drastically undermined the ability of coaches to lure talented players to Indiana.
 Nevertheless, McCracken did manage to successfully recruit twins Dick Van Arsdale and Tom Van Arsdale, both of whom would earn All-America honors in 1965.

 McCracken ultimately coached IU for 23 years, amassing 364 wins and 210 Big Ten wins.
 His teams also won four regular season Big Ten titles and went to the NCAA tournament four times, winning two national titles.
 He was inducted into the National Basketball Hall of Fame and the court now at Assembly Hall is named in his honor.